cygnyx/markover.js/README.md

 The `markover` parsing for weaving is done by `marked`.
-We start with the standard `marked` rendered and then modify routines to prepare of the `HTML` generation.
+We start with the standard `marked` rendered and then modify routines to prepare the `HTML` generation.

 ```js#weaveMarked
 function () {